Apuru/BattleInfoPlugin/README.md

 # Info

 This is a hastily translated, English version of the Battleinfo plugin which predicts battles for you.
-Only works for KCV 4.X (so Yuubari's version).
 Its really addictive to look into the future!

 # BattleInfoPlugin